On the Piatetski-Shapiro construction for integral models of Shimura varieties: Fixed points of Shimura varieties

 Finally, we collect a result for use in Section \ref{Sec:IgusaStacks}.
 For $K \subset \haf$ a $\Gamma$-stable compact open subgroup we will consider $K^{\Gamma} \subset \gaf$ and $K_1 \subset \h_1(\af)$. \begin{Lem} If $\Sha^1(\mathbb{Q},\g) \to \Sha^1(\mathbb{Q},\h)$ is injective, then the natural map of $\mathsf{E}$-schemes

-where the limits runs over $\Gamma$-stable compact open subgroups, is an isomorphism. \end{Lem} \begin{proof} First of all taking $\Gamma$-fixed points commutes with inverse limits, so we are equivalently trying to show that

-is an isomorphism.
-It suffices to prove this after basechanging to $\mathbb{C}$.
+where the limit runs over $\Gamma$-stable compact open subgroups, is an isomorphism. \end{Lem} \begin{proof} It suffices to prove this after basechanging to $\mathbb{C}$.
 To prove it is an isomorphism over $\mathbb{C}$, we first show it induces a bijection on $\mathbb{C}$-points.
 There we are looking at the map (injective by \cite[Variante 1.15.1]{DeligneTravaux})

 As before we consider the composition

 which is an isomorphism by Lemma \ref{Lem:QuotientExactAdelicSpace}.
 It now suffices to show that

 is injective, which can be checked before taking $\Gamma$-fixed points.
 But then the result is well known, see \cite[Variante 1.15.1]{DeligneTravaux}.